 Domingos Tótora: The cardboard is processed in a blender, then it is pressed to remove excess water.
 I use glue to agglutinate the mass and natural earth pigment to dye it.
 I deconstruct the cardboard… I establish chaos, organize that chaos, and keep reinventing matter and nature.

 Inspiration & Surroundings

-Domingos Tótora: I’m born and raised here in the top of the Serra da Mantiqueira, in a small town called Maria da Fé.
-Nature here is exuberant; I can’t live far from the immanence of the Serra’s luminosity, the winding mountains, the color of the red earth.
-All the colors, shapes and textures I need to create are present here in my surroundings.
+Domingos Tótora: I’m born and raised here at the top of the Serra da Mantiqueira, in a small town called Maria da Fé.
+Nature here is exuberant; I can’t live far from the immanence of the Serra’s luminosity, the winding mountains, and the color of the red earth.
+All the colors, shapes, and textures I need to create are present here in my surroundings.
 It is not about a mere imitation of nature.
 I don’t even question much.
 I get impregnated by all that is transubstantiated in my pieces.

 Domingos Tótora: The power of emotion that the object will provide to the person is what drives me.
 Man’s incessant search for quality of life has greatly changed the relationship between man and object.
-All our experiences are exposed to various visual stimulations and informations that allow us to activate emotions.
+All our experiences are exposed to various visual stimulations and information that allow us to activate emotions.

 Interview with Domingos Tótora | Photography Domingos Tótora.